 Join us in the DPRK to participate in the Pyongyang Marathon!
-This incredible event is the fifth year that foreign tourists are welcomed to compete or spectate from the grandstands of Kim Il Sung Stadium!
+This incredible event is the sixth year that foreign tourists are welcomed to compete or spectate from the grandstands of Kim Il Sung Stadium!

 During your visit you’ll be visiting all the must-see sites in Pyongyang city, such as riding the Pyongyang Metro, exploring Kim Il Sung Square, visiting the Korean War Museum, the Mausoleum, exploring the International Friendship Exhibition, hiking Mt.
 Myohyang with stunning views, picnic lunch up in the mountains, and of course, no trip to the DPRK is complete without a visit to the DMZ, where the country is separated from South Korea.

 This tour is a must see, run, and do tour that you do not want to miss!
 Book now with us to secure your position for the marathon and your spot with Young Pioneer Tours!
 Group bookings and Young Pioneer returners are most welcomed with discounts.

 Marathon running fees are listed below and not included in the tour cost.